iGavroche/Ninode-RealESRGAN_Upscaler/README.md

 ## Node Preview

-Figure 1 shows the node preview.
+<p align="justify">Figure 1 shows the node preview.
+Input is an image.
+Main output is the upscaled image.
+In addition to this one can output the local installation with respect to the GPUs.
+In case of an error the error can be printed too.</p>

 <img src="./images/node_preview.png" alt="node preview" width="512">
 <p><i>Figure 1: Main node preview</i></p>